python/mypy/docs/source/generics.rst

 you may need to silence mypy inside these methods (but not at the call site), possibly by making use of the ``Any`` type or a ``# type: ignore`` comment.

-Note that mypy lets you use generic self types in certain unsafe ways in order to support common idioms.
+Mypy lets you use generic self types in certain unsafe ways in order to support common idioms.
 For example, using a generic self type in an argument type is accepted even though it's unsafe (Python 3.12 syntax):